khaors/geocompr/main.md

 #> dist is assumed to be in decimal degrees (arc_degrees).
 ```

-The message stating that `dist is assumed to be in decimal degrees` is useful: it warns that the result may be of limited use because it is in units of latitude and longitude, rather meters or some other suitable measure of distance.
+The message stating that `dist is assumed to be in decimal degrees` is useful: it warns that the result may be of limited use because it is in units of latitude and longitude, rather than meters or some other suitable measure of distance.
 The consequences of a failure to work on projected data are illustrated in Figure \@ref(fig:crs-buf) (left panel):
 the buffer is elongated in the north-south direction because lines of longitude converge towards the Earth's poles.